rethinkdb/horizon-docs/getting-started.md

 You can find the complete list of [command line flags][server] for `hz serve` in the documentation for the [Horizon server][server].

 In production (i.e., without the `--dev` flag), you'll use the `.hz/config.toml` file to set these and other options.
-See [Configuring Horizon][configuration] for details.
+See [Configuring Horizon][config-file] for details.

 [server]: /docs/server
 [config-file]: /docs/configuration